 Many of the least expensive plans still provide rich benefits, including office visit, ER, major medical, and prescription drug coverage.
-And unless you are purchasing a short term policy, all of your qualified preventive benefits will be free, without paying any out of pocket costs.
-So if you need a complete annual physical, OBGYN exam, mammogram or colonoscopy, you're fully covered.
+And unless you are purchasing a short-term policy, all of your qualified preventive benefits are free, without paying any out-of-pocket costs.
+Thus, if you need a complete annual physical, OBGYN exam, mammogram or colonoscopy, you're fully covered.
 If you have children, all of their well-check visits along with many other benefits are provided with no copays, deductibles, waiting periods, or out-of-pocket costs to meet.
+Many immunizations and screenings are 100% covered.

 Anthem HealthKeepers Catastrophic X 7350 -- Large deductible of $7,350, but $40 copay for first three pcp office visits.
 No coinsurance (0%), so maximum out-of-pocket expenses are also $7,350.
 Since it is a Catastrophic-tier plan, you must be under age 30 to apply for coverage.
 Also, no federal subsidy is available.